jh1993/CursedTrials/README.txt

 - Realm 1 has no enemies.
 - Each turn, each enemy teleports to a random tile before acting.
 - All enemies have Death Touch.

+Among Them:
+- Only Conjuration spells.
+- Each minion you summon has a 25% chance to be a traitor.
+- Each turn, a traitor has a 10% chance to become permanently hostile before it acts.
+- You cannot tell whether a minion is a traitor until it becomes hostile.